Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

 Given a content image $I_c$ and a style image $I_s$, the algorithm in \cite{gatys2016image} tries to seek a stylised image $I$ that minimises the following objective:

-where $\mathcal{L}_c$ compares the content representation of a given content image to that of the (yet unknown) stylised image, and $\mathcal{L}_s$ compares the Gram-based style representation derived from a style image to that of the (yet unknown) stylised image. $\alpha$ and $\beta$ are used to balance the content component and style component in the stylised result.
+where $\mathcal{L}_c$ compares the content representation of a given content image to that of the stylised image, and $\mathcal{L}_s$ compares the Gram-based style representation derived from a style image to that of the stylised image. $\alpha$ and $\beta$ are used to balance the content component and style component in the stylised result.

-The content loss $\mathcal{L}_c$ is defined by the squared Euclidean distance between the feature representations $\mathcal{F}^{l}$ of the content image $I_c$ in layer $l$ and that of the (yet unknown) stylised image $I$:
+The content loss $\mathcal{L}_c$ is defined by the squared Euclidean distance between the feature representations $\mathcal{F}^{l}$ of the content image $I_c$ in layer $l$ and that of the stylised image $I$ which is initialised with a noise image:

 where $\{l_c\}$ denotes the set of VGG layers for computing the content loss.
 For the style loss $\mathcal{L}_s$, \cite{gatys2016image} exploits Gram-based visual texture modelling technique to model the style, which has already been explained in Section~\ref{sect:texturemodelling}.
 Therefore, the style loss is defined by the squared Euclidean distance between the Gram-based style representations of $I_s$ and $I$: